2021 Best Engineering Colleges for Non-Traditional Students in Illinois

 Best Engineering Schools for Non-Traditional Students

 Our rankings recognize University of Illinois at Chicago as the #3 school in this year's rankings.
-Located in the large city of Chicago, UIC is a public college with a fairly large student population.
+Located in the city of Chicago, UIC is a public school with a very large student population.
 UIC not only placed well in our non-traditional rankings.
 It is also #5 on our Best Colleges for Engineering in Illinois list.

 Olivet Nazarene University earned the #5 spot in our 2021 rankings.
 Olivet Nazarene is a small private not-for-profit school located in the small suburb of Bourbonnais.
 Olivet Nazarene not only placed well in our non-traditional rankings.
 It is also #7 on our Best Colleges for Engineering in Illinois list.

 The student loan default rate at SIUE is lower than is typical, just 2.5% of students default in three years.
 There are approximately 7,500 students at SIUE that take at least one class online.
-3,603 students are part time.
+About 3,603 of the students at SIUE are attending part time.

 The school has a low student loan default rate of 2.4%.
 There are approximately 2,640 students at SIUC that take at least one class online.
-There are roughly 2,629 part time students in attendance at SIUC.
+2,629 students are part time.

 About 2.1% of NIU students default on their loans in three years, which is lower than average.
 There are approximately 8,712 students at NIU that take at least one class online.
-4,345 students are part time.
+4,345 of NIU students are attending part time.

 The Integrated Postsecondary Education Data System (IPEDS) from the National Center for Education Statistics (NCES), a branch of the U.S. Department of Education (DOE) serves as the core of the rest of our data about colleges.